The Architecture Portfolio Guide

 Strategic Curation & Content Selection

-Your first instinct as a student is to show everything you have made.
+Your first instinct as a student is to show everything.
 Resist this.
-Your strongest portfolio will exclude 80% of your output.
-The remaining 20% will be so carefully sequenced and contextualized that every page serves a specific communicative function within the larger narrative.
+Your strongest portfolio will leave out 80% of what you have made.
+The 20% that remains should be so well-chosen and well-ordered that every page earns its place.

 Quantitative Guidelines for Portfolio Scope